This comprehensive guide covers five of the most common whole Indian spices that you should have stocked in your pantry at all times.

 Use crushed or whole in many recipes like pepper chicken or cracked pepper rice, black pepper is also added to garam masala and madras curry spice blend.

-Our 3 favorite recipe using black pepper
+Our favorite black pepper recipes:

 - Pepper Chicken by Swasthi’s Recipes